 Include the version number in bug reports.
 You can check the version number by clicking→ .

-WinMerge source code is available in the downloads page and from the GitHub project pages.
+WinMerge source code is available on our website and from the GitHub project pages.
 Anyone can download the sources, study them, and alter them.
 If you find (and fix) bugs, improve something, and so on, please submit your changes to us as patches or pull requests and help improve this product!
 If you publish your altered version, you are required to publish the changes to source code too.
 This is what the GPL license is about: please respect it.

 WinMerge development work is done by people in their spare time.
 Nobody gets paid for improving WinMerge.
 We try to fix bugs as we find them or when somebody reports them to us.
 We really try - we use WinMerge too.
 But there are absolutely no promises for new features.
 We always appreciate any help with WinMerge, be it testing, documenting, translating, or coding.